Bubble hockey champions: Lightning capture Stanley Cup

 It was more of a coronation than a challenge as the dominant Lightning outshot the Stars 29-22 and looked like the powerhouse they've been for much of the past decade.

-In the final alone, Tampa Bay’s power play was clicking and turned the series around.
-Point’s goal made it 7 for 16 over the past five games to decimate the Stars, who were undone by their lack of discipline and couldn’t get enough “Dobby” magic from goaltender Anton Khudobin.
+Tampa Bay's power play turned the series around after Dallas won the opener.
+Point's goal made it 7 for 16 over the past five games to decimate the Stars, who were undone by their lack of discipline and couldn't get enough "Dobby” magic from goaltender Anton Khudobin.

+"There is no feelings right now,” Khudobin said.
+"Just empty, you know.
+We battled hard, especially with this situation, it’s not easy to stay without families for two months and stuff like that.”

+"I couldn’t ask more from our players,” said coach Rick Bowness, an assistant for Tampa Bay for five years who was part of their 2015 run that fell short in the final.
+"So it wasn’t enough to beat that team, so it wasn’t enough.
+But it’s better than sitting here saying how we could done this or could have done.
+We don’t second-guess anything we’ve done.”

 The Lightning did to the Stars what Chicago did to them in the ’15 final, when injuries built up.
-Tampa Bay had Point and No. 2 center Anthony Cirelli playing hurt this time, didn’t have injured captain Steven Stamkos for almost all of the playoffs — and still survived.
+Tampa Bay had Point and No. 2 center Anthony Cirelli playing hurt this time, didn’t have Stamkos for almost all of the playoffs — and still survived.

+"These last six weeks have been really emotional for my family and I, not only on the ice but off the ice," said Stamkos, who played just 2:37 in the playoffs yet scored a goal in Game 3.
+"I just want to say to my family: I love you guys so much.
+To all the friends and everyone who supported us along the way: We love you, we can’t wait to celebrate with you.”

 The painful playoff losses look like mile markers now – losing four consecutive games to Chicago after going up 2-1, blowing 3-2 series leads in the Eastern Conference final in 2016 and 2018, and last season's jaw-dropping, first-round sweep by Columbus after the Lightning had tied the NHL single-season wins record and won the Presidents’ Trophy.

 Coach Jon Cooper thought the attitude needed to change from wanting to beat every opponent 9-0 because that’s not realistic in playoff hockey.
-His team went 12-3 in one-goal games this postseason.
+His team went 12-3 in one-goal games this postseason, and he said the Lightning won because they were strengthened by years of "heartbreak.”

-Commissioner Gary Bettman was on hand to present the Lightning with the Stanley Cup exactly 200 days after his dismal if hopeful announcement that the season was being put on pause with 189 games left unplayed.
+Bettman was on hand exactly 201 days after his dismal if hopeful announcement that the season was being put on pause with 189 games left unplayed.

 The league and players’ union worked for nearly four months to iron out where, how and when to play so 2020 wouldn’t join 1919 and 2004 as a year in which the Cup wasn’t awarded.
 The plan they came up with was unusual.
 Like the NBA, it called for walling off teams from the public for months on end.
 Unlike the NBA, it called for doing it in two spots – Toronto and Edmonton, while the U.S. grappled with spiking coronavirus cases in too many places for NHL leadership to feel comfortable.